dylanlott/vedh/contextlog.md

   * [This seems like it could be easily scriptable](https://stackoverflow.com/questions/24718706/backup-restore-a-dockerized-postgresql-database)
 * Trying to fix prometheus and grafana now.
   * I think it's rooted in the same problem as the websockets
-  - [ ] Create a specific endpoint for prometheus in nginx.conf
   -  I tried a specific endpoint for it and that doesn't work either.
 * Need to find out why matomo doesn't persist between restarts.
   * Nevermind, it does, but anytime it upgrades itself it makes you go through